 A new law in New Jersey (A-4994) that requires certain state and local government agency employees with access to federal tax information to undergo criminal history background checks was unanimously approved by both houses of the state’s legislature and signed into law July 24, 2017.
 The measure enables New Jersey to comply with recent updates to tax information security guidelines for federal, state and local agencies adopted by the Internal Revenue Service under its Safeguards Program, aimed at protecting the confidentiality of tax return information.

 The fact that this legislation was deemed necessary says a lot about the record of New Jersey officials over the years — many of whom have been convicted and sent to prison.
-To add insult to injury, a front page article in the Courier Post in August 2016 noted that former New Jersey officials were still receiving their pensions while in prison, paid by the citizens of New Jersey, which amounted to more than $1 million a year.
+To add insult to injury, a front page article in the Courier Post in August 2016 noted that a former New Jersey official was still receiving his pension while in prison while others, who had served their sentences, were still receiving their pensions paid by the citizens of New Jersey, which amounted to more than $1 million a year.

 The legislation, sponsored by Assembly Democrats John McKeon, John Burzichelli, Troy Singleton and Marlene Caride, agreed that individuals who have been convicted of theft or forgery may not be the best individuals to trust with such sensitive information and taxpayers should not have to worry about sensitive information being misused by people who work for the government.